Mock¶

 Example¶

-Firstly, we wanted to start with a simple example and check whether the working days from Monday to Friday are determined correctly.
+First, we wanted to start with a simple example and check whether the working days from Monday to Friday are determined correctly.

-:1from datetime import datetime 2from unittest.mock import Mock
+datetime.datetimeandMock:1from datetime import datetime 2from unittest.mock import Mock

-Then we define two test days:
+Let’s then define two test days:

 5monday = datetime(year=2021, month=10, day=11) 6saturday = datetime(year=2021, month=10, day=16)

-:9def is_workingday(): 10 today = datetime.today() 11 return 0 <= today.weekday() < 5
+0and Sundays as6:9def is_workingday(): 10 today = datetime.today() 11 return 0 <= today.weekday() < 5

-Then we mock datetime:
+Then we’ll mock datetime:

 14datetime = Mock()